Dangerous Condition of Public Property

 Dangerous conditions that exist on public property are the responsibility of city and state governments.
 As such, if these conditions are not properly attended to, any accident, injury, or death that results will fall on the city or state government.

 Assuming the property had a foreseeable risk, and that the property was used in due care by the victim, legal action can be taken for any resulting accident.
 This law is applicable to accidents that occur at:

 - Public parks

-Schedule a Free Consultation at Walker, Hamilton & Koenig, LLP.
+Schedule a Free Consultation at Walker, Hamilton & Kearns, LLP.

 Backed by more than a 100 years of combined legal experience, our team of attorneys is well-versed in all matters of personal injury law, particularly those concerning dangerous conditions of public property.
 In fact, some of our most significant case results have been connected to cases involving claims of dangerous conditions of public property.